J2Ski USA J2Ski logo

 Snow unlikely

-Clear spells, light drizzle, clear sky later.
+Clear spells, light drizzle, rain showers later.

 Forecast times for Tegernsee are in Berlin (Europe/Berlin) time zone.